nickmmark/state-capitol-quiz/README.md

 * choose how many answer choices there will be for multiple choice mode (5-8; default 6)
 * choose to reveal the state capital when playing in states mode (easy); this is to help kids learn the state capitols as they learn states

+## 🏗️ Construction
+* would be fun to make a version of this game for learning other countries geography

+## 🐜 Bugs/issues
+* it seems to have trouble cross loading the SVG file in iOS/Safari

 ## 🪪 License
 * MIT License